halvors/FC2MPPatcher/README.md

 # FC2MPPatcher
-An community-made utility for patching Far Cry 2 to yet again support multiplayer online.
+A community-made utility for patching Far Cry 2 to yet again support multiplayer online.

 ## Howto / Instructions
 By following the these instructions you will be able to play multiplayer online within 2 minutes!